ThinPrep Screen with HPV for Women 30 Years and Older

 The Cobas HPV test detects DNA of the high-risk types 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.
 This test does not detect DNA of HPV low-risk types (eg, 6, 11, 42, 43, 44) since these are not associated with cervical cancer and its precursor lesions.

 The Cobas HPV test is not recommended for evaluation of suspected sexual abuse.

 Prevalence of HPV infection in a population may affect performance.
 Positive predictive values decrease when testing populations with low prevalence or individuals with no risk of infection.

-Infection with HPV is not an indicator of cytologic high grade intraepithelial lesion (HSIL) or underlying high-grade cervical intraepithelial neoplasia (CIN), nor does it imply that CIN2-3 or cancer will develop.
-Most women infected with 1 or more high-risk (HR) HPV types do not develop CIN2-3 or cancer.
+Infection with HPV is not an indicator of cytologic high-grade intraepithelial lesion (HSIL) or underlying high-grade cervical intraepithelial neoplasia (CIN), nor does it imply that CIN2-3 or cancer will develop.
+Most women infected with 1 or more high-risk HPV (HR-HPV) types do not develop CIN2-3 or cancer.

-This test is not recommended for patients <30 years of age due to the transient nature of the HPV virus in younger patients; test 83342 / ThinPrep Screen with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.
+Due to the transient nature of the HPV virus in younger patients, this test is not recommended for patients <30 years of age; 83342 / ThinPrep Screen with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.